 IMPORTANT NOTICE REGARDING THE ACADEMIC MEDAL

 The Chancellery of Honours is pleased to confirm that production of the 2019-2020 Governor General’s Academic Medal is ongoing.
-Unfortunately, delivery will be delayed as a result of pandemic closures, however, medals will be sent to participating secondary schools and post-secondary institutions (Quebec and Ontario only) this Fall consistent with our normal distribution practice.
+Unfortunately, delivery will be delayed as a result of pandemic closures, however, medals will be sent to participating secondary schools andpost-secondary institutions at the end of October consistent with our normal distribution practice.

-Please forward the name of your recipient once official transcripts have been issued and the recipient have been informed at www.gg.ca/acmed-form.
+Please forward the name of your recipient once the recipient have been informed at www.gg.ca/acmed-form.
 As necessary, until such time as the medals are sent to you, you may wish to present the certificates that were mailed prior to the outbreak.
-Replacement certificate, if requested, will be delivered this Fall.
+Replacement certificate, if requested, will be delivered in October.